 FLAP Migrant Law Training

 The training is for two days from 9:30 am to 5:30 pm and starts the day after Memorial day.
-Some of the topics are: Fair Housing and Farmworker Housing Resources, Fair Labor Standards Act, Workers Compensation, Collection cases, Agricultural Worker Protection Act, Best billing Practices for Attorney's Fees, Field Sanitation and Worker Protection Standard, Illinois Migrant Education Program and U visas for workers.
+Some of the topics are: Fair Housing and Farmworker Housing Resources, Fair Labor Standards Act, Workers Compensation, Collection cases, Agricultural Worker Protection Act, Best billing Practices for Attorney's Fees, Human Labor Trafficking, Field Sanitation and Worker Protection Standard, Illinois Migrant Education Program and U visas for workers.

 FLAP Migrant Outreach Training